Benned-H/spot_skills/README.md

 1. Use the tablet to undock Spot and navigate to an area of interest for the experiment.
 You _do not_ need to release tablet control of Spot.

-   - Leave Spot standing, controlled by the tablet, during the next step.
+   - **Leave Spot standing**, controlled by the tablet, during the next step.

 2. Enter the `spot_skills` Docker using the command: